Tag Archive: music

 Upon learning of the repulsive, pusillanimous Brussels airport attack, act we communicated and her reply, in great musician style was, “Luckily all family is safe, but it is nonetheless terrible, and it is our duty, we the artists, to bring peace and love to this crazy world!”

 The world is not as crazy as some of these recent lunatics who inhabit it and I might have been at first on the fence in limbo about Irenka, but now that I have listened copiously and seen her video, there is no “reason to hate” on Irenka with three-and-a-half hopefully motivating musical stars.
-3-and-one-half-star-rating
+This is the last music review here at this varied and long-standing blog since 2009.
+From now on, you are invited to check out my musical musings at https://achilliadsmyvinylrecordshoppe.wordpress.com/3-and-one-half-star-rating

 As soon as I saw these roadside posters, I wanted to attend this show!
 I haven’t heard from or of Billy Ocean since the late 1980s with anything new and of course his hits lasted all through the 1990s when I was still gigging as a DJ in clubs and bars.
 His first hit, “Nights (Feel Like Getting Down)”, is one of the great dancefloor-filler of all times, that the late Frankie Crocker used to play again and again and…a-gain on WBLS FM during one of its several heyday peaks in 1981.
 IMG_0435